How do I create a vaulted ceiling and scissor trusses?

 With the ceiling plane still selected, click the Open Object edit button and on the General panel of the Ceiling Plane Specification dialog:

-Make sure that the Inside bottom height is locked.
+Make sure that the Height Inside Wall is locked.

 Specify the desired Pitch for your vaulted ceiling.